Isaac Wigans

 Isaac Wigans (Antwerp, 1615 - Antwerp, c.
 1663) was a Flemish still life painter active in Antwerp.
 He is known for his fruit still lifes and banquet-style still lifes.
 He may also have been active as a copyist or imitator of monochrome banquet still lifes in the style of contemporary Dutch artists in The Hague.

 Life

+Little is known about the life of the artist.
+He was born as the son of Mattheus (Matthys) Wigans (died on 13 May 1661) and his first wife Adriana Langeryt (died in 1615) in Antwerp where he was baptized on 11 June 1615 in the St. Walburga Church.
+His father was a registered member of the Antwerp Guild of Saint Luke in the capacity of dealer in paintings.